 Movieverse one-shot, set approximately two years before the final encounter with Rasputin.
 Hellboy's exploration of a desolate dimension becomes a dangerous game of survival for his team.
 I own nothing except my story events.
-Rated M for violence of an O/C death.
-Thanks to all readers who continue to drive up the views on this fic, and reviews from you are very appreciated.
+Rated M for violence and O/C death.
+Thanks to all readers who continue to drive up the views on this fic, and reviews from you are very appreciated!

 Just after midnight in the fire lit calm of his library, Professor Bruttenholm counted himself relieved and grateful, but also for the time being, virtually forgotten while seated across from a solemnly brooding Hellboy.
 With eyes cast down, his face leaning into and hidden by the bulky knuckles of his stone fist, his demon son had gone silent for most of the past two minutes.

 Unnoticed, Bruttenholm took in hand his walking cane and moving the stick to vertical, craftily let it fall to the the floor.
 The clatter snapped Hellboy out of his mute absence, and he immediately reached down to retrieve the cane.
 Taking it back with a blink of thanks, the aged professor then pinned Hellboy with a look he knew well.
 Pop was about to dig in.

 "Son, you've had a harrowing time of it.
 Will you be unable to sleep tonight?"

 Taking a quick read of the library's antique clock, Hellboy began an abrupt rise from his chair.

 "Sorry, Pop.
 I've been talking a blue streak and keeping you up late."
 He halted when his father politely cleared his throat.